 Yes and no. Some people care very much and would not date someone with an STD.
 But then again, many people might have HPV or herpes and would have no problem dating someone with the same issues.

 Some people may be disease-free but would still date someone as long as they use a condom.
-Using a condom accurately usually does eliminate the risk of transmission, and they are ethically speaking.
+Using a condom accurately usually eliminates the risk of transmission, and they are ethically speaking.
 However, it’s important to note that some people prefer disclosing an STD, particularly HIV, with no cure.

 At the same time, the culture has changed dramatically within the last few decades.
 Now that we have vaccinations, treatments, and in some cases, full-on cures, the stigma is not nearly as bad as it used to be.
 Since an estimated 1 in 5 Americans is currently living with an STD (and some surveys speculate 50% of the population might eventually get an STD), hearing news of a positive test result is not the shock it used to be in previous generations.